 I hit the state line and blow the horn two times as we pass the ‘Welcome to Georgia’ sign.
 It’s a looming blue sign with a peach on it, “Georgia on my mind” scrawled in cursive across the bottom.
 The interchangeable part at the bottom says Sony Purdue is the mayor.
 I remember when it said Andrew Jackson.
 “I need some Atl music,” I announce to the car and slip T.I. in the CD player.
 My foot pushes the pedal to the floor.

 Driving up 85 I come upon my favorite view of the city.
-Leaving the south side of the city and passing Turner Field you can see the skyline perfectly.
-It’s lit up, the lights bouncing off the buildings, the headlights from the cars moving swiftly past and blending into the lumination of the city.
+Leaving the south side and passing Turner Field you can see the skyline perfectly.
+It’s lit up, the lights bouncing off the buildings, the headlights from the cars moving swiftly past and blending into the illumination of the city.
 Tears start to sting behind my eyes as I struggle rapidly to blink them back.
 I love this city.
 I can’t believe I’ve been gone so long.

 Atlanta is very different than all the other cities I’ve ever lived in.
 It has a soul all its own, a distinct rhythm that you probably misinterpret if you’re not from here.

 I turn on the radio just because I want to hear music that does something to me, hear people who talk like me.
-Each time I answer my phone to friends demanding to know if I’ve arrived yet, my old accent creeps back in and I realize how much I’ve missed it while I was making an effort to cut down the amount of times someone asked me “Huh?!?!” in a conversation.
+Each time I answer my phone to friends demanding to know if I’ve arrived yet, my accent creeps in and I realize how much I’ve missed it while I was making an effort to cut down the amount of times someone asked me, “Huh?!?!” in a conversation.
 I roll the windows down and let the air roll over me.
-Its cold.
+It’s cold.
 It smells like maple syrup and pine.
 It’s fall.
 It’s home.